spletcher1/ImageJ/README.md

 ### Version 1.0-beta (August 27, 2021)

 #### **Installation**
 1. Create folder called ‘*PletcherLab*’ in the *plugins/scripts/* folder within the location of the Fiji/ImageJ app.
     a.
 Note, copy to the scripts folder that is in the **plugins** folder, not the scripts folder that is in the ImageJ installation folder.
 2. Copy all ‘.ijm’ files to the *PletcherLab* directory.
+3. Install the *pub montag* plugin by activating the TEM update site.
+    1. Click on *Help>Update*.
+    2. After the updater has search for available updates and the larger window has opened, click on the *Manage update sites* button.
+    3. Scroll down and check the check box next to the TEM site.
+    4. Click on the *Close* button.
+    5. Click on the *Apply changes* button.
+4. Install the [RatioPlus](https://imagej.nih.gov/ij/plugins/ratio-plus.html) plugin by following the directions on the linked page.
-3. Restart ImageJ and the scripts can be accessed under the new PletcherLab menu item.
+4. Restart ImageJ and the scripts can be accessed under the new PletcherLab menu item.